 After working five consecutive hours, all employees are entitled to a daily rest period of at least one hour.
 It may be arranged that the daily rest period is to be shorter than one hour at each time, but it cannot be less than one hour a day total.
 A weekly holiday of at least one day per week at intervals of a six-day period have to be arranged by the employer.

+Employees may have the option of whether they wish to work overtime or on holidays.
 For work performed in excess to the maximum number of working hours fixed by law or by agreement, employees are entitled to overtime compensation.

 The rates for overtime vary and range from one and a half to three times the normal hourly wage rate for the time worked.
 The maximum number of overtime allowance is limited to 36 hours a week.